The Question Generator takes a Document as input and generates questions which it believes the Document can answer.

-QuestionGenerator is different to the
+QuestionGenerator is different from the

-QuestionGenerator receives only documents as input and returns questions as output
+QuestionGenerator receives only Documents as input and returns questions as output

 Generator class is an alternative to the

-It takes a question and documents as input and returns an answer.
+It takes a question and Documents as input and returns an answer.

 To run a stand-alone Question Generator: